skeeto/skeeto.github.com/_posts/2013-09-23-Atom-vs-RSS.markdown

 seen already, and there's no guidance in the specification for doing so.
 Without a guid tag, some clients use contents of the `link` tag as an identifier (Elfeed, The Old Reader).
 In practice it's very unlikely for two unique items to have the same link.
 Other clients track the entire contents of the item, so when any part changes, such as the description, it's treated as a brand new item (Liferea).
-Most RSS feeds do not use guid tags.
-A few of these guid-less feeds regularly change their `description` tag (advertising, etc.), so they're not handled well by the latter clients.
+Some guid-less feeds regularly change their `description` (advertising, etc.), so they're not handled well by the latter clients.
 It's a mess.

 In contrast, Atom's `id` element is required.
 If someone doesn't have